Zarol/ProjectAlias/setup.md

 Target Android 4.4.2, CPU/ABI Intel Atom (x86).
 Everything else is optional, I personally use the Nexus 5 as my device, with no skin, 768MB of RAM, and using host GPU for emulation.

+If you are having problems with "HAXM" in running your emulator, go to the Android SDK Manager and under Extras install the `Intel x86 Emulator Accelerator (HAXM installer)`.
+Next go to the directory of your Android SDK, under `extras\intel\Hardware_Accelerated_Execution_Manager` run `intelhaxm-android.exe` and follow the instructions.
+Your emulator should now work.

 ## Import Project
 Clone the project and create a file within the root directory called `local.properties`.
 Within the file write `sdk.dir=%PATH_TO_ANDROID_SDK%` and save the file.
 Within Eclipse, go to